-Our perspective: Holly Darov Bookmark has been added
+Our perspective: Holly Darov has been saved

 Our perspective: Holly Darov

 Deloitte Consulting LLP principal Holly Darov discusses how the CMO position has evolved and what marketers can expect in the coming years.

 What has changed about the CMO role?

 Marketing is still about driving growth and engaging customers.
 It’s still about building relationships and inspiring behavioral change.
 But how you actually execute on that as a CMO has changed dramatically.
 The tools CMOs use to achieve those goals—the ways they engage with customers, build relationships, and gather insights—are changing all the time.

 Today’s tools are more powerful, continue to evolve rapidly, and can challenge CMOs to help the organization stay current.
 To achieve the expected results in this environment, CMOs should be nimble.
 They should develop an understanding of what’s new related to marketing and attempt to incorporate it into their own organizations.

 What’s ahead for marketers?